 - Soak rice in 2 cups water overnight.
 Authentically we use earthen pots.
 Try to use an earthen pot to experience the best cooling effect.

-- Next morning, add beaten curd or butter milk and mix well.
-Add salt, chopped onions and green chilies.
+- Next morning, add beaten curd or buttermilk and mix well.
+Add salt, chopped onions, and green chilies.

 - Serve in earthen pots or tumblers for breakfast.
 Serve with any combination of the suggestions mentioned above.